useramitkr/img-converter/README.txt

 **OVERVIEW**

-Image Flipper is a modern, secure, and high-performance image conversion tool that runs entirely in the user's browser.
+Image Converter is a modern, secure, and high-performance image conversion tool that runs entirely in the user's browser.
 It allows users to convert images between JPEG, PNG, and WebP formats with ease.